-The PV1000 – The People’s Ventilator is a simple and compact, yet full-featured intensive care ventilator suitable for meeting peak demand worldwide.
+The PV1000 – The People’s Ventilator is a simple and compact, yet full-featured critical care ventilator suitable for meeting peak demand worldwide.
 The unit is supplied with pure medical gases from the compressed gas lines of a hospital and requires an electrical power supply (110 – 240 V AC).
-With a reduced range of functions regarding the forms of ventilation, the unit fulfils all relevant safety requirements of a series device.
+With a reduced range of functions in terms of ventilation modes, the device meets all relevant safety requirements of a series device.

 GUI – this stands for Graphical User Interface.
-This abbreviation describes a form of user interface of a computer, which makes the application software operable by means of graphic symbols and control elements.
+This abbreviation refers to the user interface of a computer, which makes the application software operable by means of graphic symbols and control elements.

-The PV1000 also has such a GUI and within the project BEGER DESIGN is taking care of its development.
-The GUI is the interface between the ventilator and the user.
+The GUI forms the interface between the ventilator and the user.
 Therefore, the communication of the interface must be unambiguous and easy to grasp.
-In an emergency, the medical staff must immediately recognise where the problem is and what to do.
+In an emergency, medical personnel must immediately recognize where the problem lies and what needs to be done.

-BEGER DESIGN puts a lot of energy into the design and development of the interface.
+BEGER DESIGN brings a lot of know-how to the design and development of the interface.
 Which values should be displayed in the basic state?
 How are alarms displayed?
-What form of navigation is particularly user-friendly?
+Which form of navigation is particularly user-friendly?

-These are precisely the questions the team answers to give the PV1000 an optimal interface.
+These are precisely the questions that the team answers to ensure that the PV1000 has an optimal interface.

 Further development of the screens